carbon-language/carbon-lang/llvm/docs/HowToSubmitABug.rst

 .. code-block:: bash

-   opt -std-compile-opts -debug-pass=Arguments foo.bc -disable-output
+   opt -O3 -debug-pass=Arguments foo.bc -disable-output

 This command should do two things: it should print out a list of passes, and then it should crash in the same way as clang.
 If it doesn't crash, please